 Health considerations aside, gaining an appreciation for bitters can open a new world of pleasurable tastes.
 A meal of only sweets is like nursery rhyme — the artful addition of “counterpoint” bitters can elevate it to a symphony.
 At some level in this sweet-saturated culture, I venture to believe, many of us crave bitterness – perhaps this is why the three bitter foods, beer, coffee and chocolate, are often consumed to excess?

 So, which bitters are best?
 An ideal way to boost your bitter intake is via vegetables with a bitter flavor element.
+Another fantastic option are bitter tinctures.
+These concentrated plant extracts can be added to foods and drinks to help you enjoy all of the digestive benefits.
+Add them to coffee, tea or sparkling water or even try adding them to baked goods, soups or dressings.
 Let’s all expand our bitter-flavor repertoires together!